skovy/skovy.dev/content/blog/hello-gatsby-goodbye-medium/index.md

   - netlify
 ---

-For the past two years or so I've semi-regularly wrote and published content on Medium.
+For the past two years or so I've semi-regularly written and published content on Medium.
 Most of the content relates to my experience and thoughts on various frontend technology and patterns: React, TypeScript, CSS Modules, Design Systems and the like.
 I've found taking the time to write fairly rewarding.